 Cardiovascular Concerns: Some studies have suggested that calcium supplements may increase the risk of cardiovascular events, particularly myocardial infarction.
 A meta-analysis found that calcium supplements, with or without vitamin D, modestly increased the risk of cardiovascular events, especially heart attacks (1).

 Kidney Stones: Excessive calcium intake from supplements has been associated with a higher risk of kidney stones.
-Research indicates that calcium supplements may contribute to the development of kidney stones, whereas calcium obtained from dietary sources does not carry the same risk (2).
+Research suggests that calcium supplements may increase the risk of developing kidney stones, whereas calcium obtained from dietary sources does not carry the same risk (2).

 Milk-Alkali Syndrome: Overconsumption of calcium supplements can lead to milk-alkali syndrome, a condition characterized by elevated blood calcium levels, metabolic alkalosis, and kidney impairment.
 This syndrome can result from excessive intake of calcium and absorbable alkali, often from supplements (3).